History & Staff

 Bill McDonough, Funeral Director

 Bill attended Loudoun County Public Schools growing up and graduated in 1991 from Loudoun County High.
 He holds a mortuary science degree from Gupton Jones Collage of Mortuary Science, Atlanta, Georgia.
-He has been with the funeral home since 1991 and helps with all aspects of the family business.
-Bill resides in South Riding, Virginia with his wife and four daughters.
+He has been with the funeral home since 1991 and manages many aspects of the family business.
+Bill resides in Leesburg, Virginia, with his wife and children.

 Kathryn McDonough Webb, Managing Director/ Funeral Director